koknat/dif/README.md

        -diff              Shortcut for '-difftool diff'

-       The diff tool can also be set with an environment variable.
-For example, use one of these: setenv CMPX_DIFFTOOL /usr/bin/meld
-           export CMPX_DIFFTOOL=/usr/bin/meld

     Other options:
-       -gold              When used with one filename (file.extension), assumes that 2nd file will be file.golden.extension When used with multiple filenames (file.extension), it runs cmpx multiple times, once for each of the pairs.
+       -gold              When used with one filename (file.extension), assumes that 2nd file will be file.golden.extension When used with multiple filenames (file.extension), it runs dif multiple times, once for each of the pairs.
                           This option is useful when doing regressions against golden files

-       -dir2 <dir>        For each input file specified, run 'k' on the file in the current directory against the file in the specified directory
+       -dir2 <dir>        For each input file specified, run 'cdif' on the file in the current directory against the file in the specified directory
                           For example:
                               dif file1 file2 file3 -dir ..
                           will run: